 Whether you like it or not, your rental property has a lifespan.
 However, it is up to you to determine how long it will serve as a viable asset.
 As much as you would like to think the appliances are indestructible, they are not.
 Even in spite of your best work ethic, things will break down over time.
-How quickly you take care of these items will directly determine how good of a landlord you are, and how long your property continues to bring in money.
+How quickly you take care of these items will directly determine how good of a landlord you are and how long your property continues to bring in money.
 If you wait days to get someone out there, your tenants will not be happy.
 Unhappy tenants will not call you the next time issues pop up or wait to send their rent payment.
 If you want to keep your rental property running smoothly, you need to act quickly when problems arise.
-Here is a list of the most common rental property repairs almost every landlord will deal with:
+Keep reading to learn about common rental property repairs almost every landlord will deal with.

-3. Appliances: Your rental’s appliances will only last so long.
+Your rental’s appliances will only last so long.
 It is a safe bet that your tenants will not treat them the same way you would.
-Excessive lint in the dryer, food in the dishwasher and burnt out freezers are all issues that need to be addressed.
-Some of these are relatively easy fixes, and others might need a little more time, patience and money.
-In almost every lease, you can expect at least one item to be repaired or replaced – unless they are brand new.
+Excessive lint in the dryer, food in the dishwasher, and burnt-out freezers are all issues that need to be addressed.
+Some of these are relatively easy fixes, and others might need a little more time, patience, and money.
+You can expect at least one item to be repaired or replaced in almost every lease – unless they are brand new.
 Repairing appliances is a necessary part of owning a rental property.
 If you advertise a washer or dryer in the unit and you do not replace it, you are not fulfilling your end of the lease.
 Any appliances on the lease need to be in working order.